Xilinx/brevitas/docsrc/source/papers/perq.rst

 Pushing the Limits of Block Rotations in Post-Training Quantization
 ===================================================================

-PeRQ is a post-training quantization (PTQ) technique that improves the outlier suppression capabilities of block Hadamard rotations.
+PeRQ (Permute, Rotate, then Quantize) is a post-training quantization (PTQ) technique, presented at `ICML 2026 <https://icml.cc/virtual/2026/poster/61670>`_, that improves the outlier suppression capabilities of block Hadamard rotations.
 Prior to rotation, PeRQ inserts calibrated permutations to redistribute activation mass within permutation-equivariant regions of the graph.
 The permutations are calibrated once offline using activation statistics and then merged into surrounding weight tensors before deployment so they do not incur additional inference overhead.
-See the `paper <https://arxiv.org/abs/2601.22347>`_ for the full theoretical treatment!
+See the `paper <https://openreview.net/forum?id=nvehxSdMqg>`_ for the full theoretical treatment!

 .. raw:: html

     <div align="center">
-        <a href="https://arxiv.org/abs/2601.22347">📄 Paper</a>&nbsp
+        <a href="https://openreview.net/forum?id=nvehxSdMqg">📄 Paper</a>&nbsp
         <a href="https://github.com/Xilinx/brevitas/blob/dev/src/brevitas/graph/permute.py">💻 Code</a>&nbsp
         <a href="https://github.com/Xilinx/brevitas/tree/dev/src/brevitas_examples/papers/perq">🧪 Examples</a>
     </div>